13 City of Cape Town, South Africa: Aligning Internal Data Capabilities with External Research PartnershipsHugh Cole (City of Cape Town)

 Importance = 5; Cost = 5

 In the future, project selection will be based on a formal application that specifies research questions and required data, though historically this has not always occurred.
-The Research Branch reviews the applications for appropriateness and alignment with the Research Framework and research priorities (see section Institutional setup above).
-Currently, the review workflow has associated SOPs, though areas of improvement have been identified, especially with respect to integration with the entire data sharing process.
+The Research Branch reviews the applications for appropriateness and alignment with the Research Framework and research priorities (Strong 2020c).284 Currently, the review workflow has associated SOPs, though areas of improvement have been identified, especially with respect to integration with the entire data sharing process.
 For example, the application process could trigger determination of security levels (linked to tags in the metadata) and eventual access restrictions.
 The application form is being redesigned as a web-based form to make it more accessible to external researchers and to help reduce processing time.
 Domain experts, analysts, and lawyers may all review applications, and applications are reviewed in the order that they are received.
-Where necessary, the research application triggers the development of a DUA, as described under the section Legal framework for granting data access (above).
+Where necessary, the research application triggers the development of a DUA, as described in section 13.4.3.
 In the future, a rule may be added that institutional review board (IRB) approval is needed before access is formally granted to academic researchers: a requirement that benefits from publicly accessible metadata.

 13.5.2 Safe People